-Indicator Management System Means of Verification Indicator 2.1.1 2.1.2 Use of FSC US CWNRA and stakeholder engagement to develop appropriate maps of high conservation value areas Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
-The contract includes the requirement to avoid the following unacceptable sources wood: Illegally harvested wood; Wood harvested in violation of traditional and civil rights; Wood harvested from forests where high conservation values are threatened by management activities; Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+Indicator Management System Means of Verification 2.1.1 2.1.2 Use of FSC US CWNRA and stakeholder engagement to develop appropriate maps of high conservation value areas Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
+The contract includes the requirement to avoid the following unacceptable sources wood: Illegally harvest wood; Wood harvested in violation of traditional and civil rights; Wood harvested from forests where high conservation values are threatened by management activities; Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
 Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires all suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires all suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to sign an annual Master Wood Supply Agreement.
-The Agreement requires suppliers to ENV-SFIS-01 SFI Certified Sourcing Implementation Manual ENV-COC-01 Enviva Chain of Custody Procedures & Implementation ENV-COC-03 Controlled Sources Risk Assessment FSC US Controlled Wood National Risk Assessment Stakeholder engagement Master Wood Purchase Agreement State BMP Manuals Track & Trace® HCV Tract Approval Process District of Origin Process avoid feedstock sources from land use change.
-Enviva uses its Tract Approval process and District of Origin process to assess feedstock purchases conformance to these indicators 2.2.3 Control system/Procedures a.
-Preamble citations 2.2.3 2.2.4 2.4.1 Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
-The contract includes the requirement to avoid the following unacceptable sources wood: (items related to this indicator are underlined) • Illegally harvest wood; • Wood harvested in violation of traditional and civil rights; • Wood harvested from forests where high conservation values are threatened by management activities; • Wood harvested from old growth or semi-natural forests being converted to plantations or non- forest use; • Wood from forests were genetically modified trees are planted; • Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
-The Master Wood Purchase Agreement requires suppliers to avoid key ecosystems and habitats such as old growth forests and forest that could be threatened by forest management activities.
-The Enviva Forest Conservation Fund, a \$5 million, 10-year program sponsored by Enviva a.
+The ENV-SFIS-01 SFI Certified Sourcing Implementation Manual ENV-COC-01 Enviva Chain of Custody Procedures &amp; Implementation ENV-COC-03 Controlled Sources Risk Assessment FSC US Controlled Wood National Risk Assessment Stakeholder engagement Master Wood Purchase Agreement State BMP Manuals Track &amp; Trace® HCV Tract Approval Process District of Origin Process

+2.2.3 Agreement requires suppliers to abide by forest management activities regulations.
+Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
+The Agreement requires suppliers to avoid feedstock sources from land use change.
+Enviva uses its Tract Approval process and District of Origin process to assess feedstock purchases conformance to these indicators Control system/Procedures a.
+Preamble citations 2.2.4 2.4.1 Control system/Procedures Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
+The contract includes the requirement to avoid the following unacceptable sources wood: (items related to this indicator are underlined) Illegally harvest wood; Wood harvested in violation of traditional and civil rights; Wood harvested from forests where high conservation values are threatened by management activities; Wood harvested from old growth or semi- natural forests being converted to plantations or non-forest use; Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work. a.
 Preamble citations b.
 ENV-SFIS-01 Certified Sourcing Implementation Manual c.
-Track & Trace® Program d.
+Track &amp; Trace® Program d.
 ENV-COC-01 Implementation Manual e.
 ENV-COC-02 CS Procedure f.
 ENV-COC-03 CS Risk Assessment g.
 Master Wood Purchase Agreement h.
-Track & Trace® i.
+Track &amp; Trace® i.
 District of Origin Process j.
 HCV Tract Approval Process k.
-State BMP Manuals and BMP monitoring data and administered by the U.S. Endowment for Forestry and Communities, is designed to protect tens of thousands of
+State BMP Manuals and BMP monitoring data

-acres of sensitive bottomland

-forests in the Virginia-North

-Carolina coastal plain.
-The

-Enviva Forest Conservation

-Fund will award matching-fund

-grants to non-profit organizations

-to permanently protect

-ecologically sensitive areas and

-preserve working forests.

-(http://envivaforestfund.org/)

-Enviva uses its Tract Approval

-process and District of Origin

-process to assess feedstock

-purchases conformance to these

-indicators
+1 The Master Wood Purchase Agreement requires suppliers to avoid key ecosystems and habitats such as old growth forests and forest that could be threatened by forest management activities.
+The Enviva Forest Conservation Fund, a \$5 million, 10-year program sponsored by Enviva and administered by the U.S. Endowment for Forestry and Communities, is designed to protect tens of thousands of acres of sensitive bottomland forests in the Virginia-North Carolina coastal plain.
+The Enviva Forest Conservation Fund will award matching-fund grants to non-profit organizations to permanently protect ecologically sensitive areas and preserve working forests. (http://envivaforestfund.org/) process and District of Origin process to assess feedstock purchases conformance to these indicators